 Whiteface Mountain has a long standing Adirondack tradition of skiers skinning up the trails for a run before the mountain is open.
-For a couple of years I was the Development Director at NYSEF (New York Ski Educational Foundation) and my office was a beautiful log cabin slope side at Whiteface, in the mornings I would watch skiers arrive early to head up and then ski down the mountain before the lifts began to spin.
+For a couple of years, I was the Development Director at NYSEF (New York Ski Educational Foundation) and my office was a beautiful log cabin slope-side at Whiteface.
+In the mornings I would watch skiers arrive early to head up and then ski down the mountain before the lifts began to spin.
 Some skiers, I swear, I saw almost daily in what seemed to be a morning ritual to exercise and get a run in before heading to work.
-That always seemed the most appealing to me, what a great way to start your day... exercise, fresh air, and a great excuse to take some turns on untouched snow.
-I think the reasons for doing this are simple: exercise, practice and training for when the backcountry snow comes in, and sheer bliss of cranking some fresh turns at Whiteface.
+That always seemed the most appealing to me; what a great way to start your day ... exercise, fresh air, and a great excuse to take some turns on untouched snow.

 Finding a buddy to go with me

-A friend of mine, Traci had told me how she was planning to do a bunch of backcountry riding this season, and I said I might be interested in giving it a go.
+A friend of mine, Traci, had told me how she was planning to do a bunch of backcountry riding this season, and I said I might be interested in giving it a go.
 So when this blog popped up on my list, I thought this might be the perfect starting point for us.
-I sent her a message on Facebook (I didn’t have her phone #) and she replied she was interested.
+I sent her a message and she replied she was interested.
 Yes!
 I wasn’t going to have to make the trip up alone.
 We picked a day and started making plans.

 To ski or board??
 Decisions, decisions...